wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do Class Action Lawsuits Work in Wyoming?

-A process to start a class-action lawsuit begins when a person appointed as the lead plaintiff for a group of plaintiffs files a complaint to the district court.
+A process to start a class-action lawsuit begins when a person appointed as the lead plaintiff for a group of plaintiffs files a complaint in the district court.
 The complaint contains relevant information to the lawsuit such as the name of the plaintiff, the class of the individuals who will be covered by the lawsuit, the name of the defendant, the name of the court along with its jurisdiction, the class action allegations which details the claims of the plaintiff against the defendant and the demand of the plaintiff for reparation for the claims made.
-After filing the petition, the court will serve a copy to the defendant, who must respond.
+After filing the petition, the court will serve a copy to the defendant, who is expected to respond.
 The answer to the complaint contains a list of the plaintiff’s allegations and the defendant’s response to each, along with a request to the court for relief from the consequences of the lawsuit.

 Is a Class Action Better Than a Single Party Suit?